lightbasenl/platforms/packages/doc-tool/README.md

 ### `baseUrl?: string`

 Defaults to `'/'`.
 Customize the url for the suggested links.
-Can be useful when the docs are hosted at a subpath, or when a content root is hosted at a different domain.
+This can be useful when the docs are hosted at a subpath, or when a content root is hosted at a different domain.

 ### `shareGlossary?: boolean`